-We own and operate the nation's largest investor-owned hydroelectric system, which provides you and millions of other PG&E customers with a safe and reliable source of clean energy.
-Following are facts about our hydro operations:
+We own and operate one of the nation's largest investor-owned hydroelectric systems, which provides you and millions of other PG&E customers with a safe and reliable source of clean energy.
+Our hydro operations:

-- Stretches nearly 500 miles, from Redding to Bakersfield
+- stretch nearly 450 miles, from Redding to Porterville

-- Has a generating capacity of 3,896 MW total from 68 powerhouses
+- have a generating capacity of nearly 3,900 MW total from 61 powerhouses